-Whether you’ve taken out a loan to pay for a home, a car, a college education, or any other major expense, you obviously needed some financial assistance to make that purchase.
-But what if you no longer require the loan at some point as a result of a significant improvement in your income?
+But what if you want to get rid of your loan earlier as a result of a significant improvement in your income?
 Or what if want to refinance your loan because you’ve been able to find a loan from a different lender at much better terms and a lower interest rate?

 More specifically, what if you were able to find someone willing to take over your loan?
 Would you be able to transfer it to that person?
 The answer to this question depends on the exact type of loan you are thinking of transferring, so let’s take a look at a few.

 Can You Transfer Your Mortgage To Another Person?